japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 A Hive metastore warehouse (aka <<spark.sql.warehouse.dir, spark-warehouse>>) is the directory where Spark SQL persists tables whereas a Hive metastore (aka <<javax.jdo.option.ConnectionURL, metastore_db>>) is a relational database to manage the metadata of the persistent relational entities, e.g. databases, tables, columns, partitions.

-By default, Spark SQL uses the embedded deployment mode of a Hive metastore with a https://db.apache.org/derby/[Apache Derby] database.
+By default, Spark SQL uses the embedded deployment mode of a Hive metastore with a [Apache Derby](https://db.apache.org/derby/) database.

 [IMPORTANT]
 ====